0049 941 / 56 76 460

 In the centro storico, which is located on an island and accessible via Ponte Girevole, you find remains of Greek monuments, such as the columns of a Doric temple.

-The National Archaeological Museum, the Greco-Roman necropolises and the Crypt of the Redeemer are also worth a visit.
+Other points of interest at Taranto: the National Archaeological Museum, the Greco-Roman necropolises and the Crypt of the Redeemer.

 Other towns worth visiting in the Salento